A UK Honours degree 2:2 (or equivalent) in any construction, surveying or engineering related subject.

 Months of entry

-The programme provides a wealth of skills development in the areas of project management, development and project economics, construction management, risk and value management, and international project finance.
+- Develop skills in project management, project economics, construction management, risk and value management and international project finance

 Information for international students

 English Language Requirements: IELTS 6.0 with no element below 5.5; or equivalent.

 International students who do not meet the academic requirements may be eligible for the International Graduate Diploma programme.
 Successful completion of this INTO course with the required grades means guaranteed conditional offer of a place on the degree programme at Glasgow Caledonian University.